The crux of the matter

 How can we know if these stories are concocted, or truly the reports of eye-witnesses?
 Do they have, as translator J. B. Phillips felt, the “ring of truth?”

 When Tony Morphett read the gospels for the first time, he said the experience “blew a hole in my ceiling!!”
-Tony Morphett is a leading Australian film and TV script writer, whose career stretches from The Sullivans to Water Rats and Blue Heelers.
-For years he has made his living from constructing fictional stories to seem like real life.
-But in contrast to this form of story-telling, he began his career as a reporter, interviewing witnesses of real events, and sifting through primary sources.
-When he came to read the gospels, he was expecting to find fiction.
-He was shocked to find “the taste of reporting”; the sense of people describing real events that they had witnessed for themselves.
+Tony Morphett (1938-2018) was a leading Australian film and TV script writer, who wrote hundreds of hours of popular TV drama.
+His work included The Sullivans, Water Rats, Blue Heelers, A Place called Home, and Packed to the Rafters.
+For years he made his living from constructing fictional stories to seem like real life.
+In contrast, he began his career as a journalist, interviewing witnesses of real events, researching historical records and producing documentaries.
+When he came to read the Gospels, he was expecting to find fiction.
+He was shocked to find “the taste of reporting”, the sure sense of people describing real events they had witnessed for themselves.

 Successful detectives recognise the principle that, when all other explanations have been disproved, the remaining option must be true, even if it appears improbable or hard to believe.